-From 26th March – 2nd April 2018, we’re asking everyone across the Tees Valley to help us raise awareness for World Autism Awareness Week.
+From 1st – 7th April 2019, we’re asking everyone across the Tees Valley to help us raise awareness of autism for World Autism Awareness Week.

 Here at Daisy Chain, we’d love you all to take this opportunity to help us to raise awareness and understanding of autism and the difficulties our children and families face on a daily basis.

-From displaying one of our posters to donating £5 by texting DAISY to 70660, you can help us to continue our work not only to tell everyone about autism, but to help people understand it too.
+By displaying one of our posters you can help us to continue our work not only to tell everyone about autism, but to help people understand it too.

 What is autism?